idekerlab/cdqforcelayout/README.rst

 ===================================================
-CDAPS IGraph_ layout
+CDAPS QForce layout
 ===================================================

-This CDAPS container runnable by the CDAPS_ REST service allows caller to add IGraph_ layouts to networks in CX_ format used by NDEx_
+This CDAPS container runnable by the CDAPS_ REST service allows caller to add QForce layout to networks in CX_ format used by NDEx_

 Dependencies
 ------------